R. Lee Ermey: Military career

 Ermey regularly took the opportunity to speak with new recruits, visiting the Marine Corps Recruit Depot San Diego in San Diego, California, and the Marine Corps Recruit Depot Parris Island.
 An episode of the History Channel's Mail Call was filmed at MCRD San Diego.
 He also acted as a spokesperson for Toys for Tots.

 Acting career

 Ermey appeared in over 100 films and television shows, including roles as a voice actor.

 Early technical advice and first roles

-After his discharge from the Marine Corps, Ermey attended the University of Manila in the Philippines, using his G.I.
+After his discharge from the Marines, Ermey attended the University of Manila in the Philippines, using his G.I.
 Bill benefits.
 While there, Ermey was cast in his first film role, playing a Marine drill instructor in The Boys in Company C (1978).
-Then, while serving as a technical advisor to director Francis Ford Coppola, he was also cast as a First Air Cavalry helicopter pilot in one scene in Apocalypse Now (1979).
+Then, while serving as a technical advisor to director Francis Ford Coppola, Ermey was also cast as a First Air Cavalry helicopter pilot in one scene in Apocalypse Now (1979).
 He also appeared as a Gunnery Sergeant in 1984's Purple Hearts: shot, like all his early films, in the Philippines.